Chief of Hearts: Cultural references

 During the episode an episode of Starsky and Hutch can be seen.
 Also Edward G. Robinson is seen.
 Bart's subplot parallels the South Park episode, "Chinpokomon" and the sitcom Three's Company.
 The game Bart and his friends play is a parody of Bakugan (one of the kids says it makes Digimon look like Pokémon).
+Digimon, like The Simpsons, also aired on Fox and the first season episode, And So It Begins, aired on August 14, 1999, just over a month before the season 11 premiere episode, Beyond Blunderdome, had aired.
 When Wiggum tells Krusty to go sort out the bums we see one of the bums is John Swartzwelder.
 Dr. Hibbert mentions in the hospital that Wiggum's X-ray had his left lung full of Shamrock Shake, he mentions that McDonald's did not sell them this year (2010).
 The song "At Seventeen" performed by Janis Ian is played.

 Reception

 This episode was watched in 5.93 million households and an 8-49 Nielsen Rating of 2.7 and a share of 8 coming first in its timeslot.
-The episode ranked 24th in the weekly 18-49 rating dropping four positions from last week's "American History X-cellent".
+The episode ranked 24th in the weekly 18-49 rating dropping four positions from last week's "American History X-cellent."

 The episode received mixed reviews.
 Robert Canning of IGN gave the episode an 8/10 and stated "There was a lot to enjoy in 'Chief of Hearts'.
 Pairing Homer with Wiggum had not been something overdone by the series, so having the two at the center of the episode had a certain freshness to it.
 The story maybe not so much, but the pairing worked."
 He also mentioned that "Bart's 'Battle Balls' storyline was also fun, even though there was absolutely nothing to it."

 Emily VanDerWerff of The A.V.
 Club gave the episode a B−, saying, "A lot of latter-day Simpsons episodes do this to goose the climax, since the ending of a Simpsons episode, even a good one, is usually its weakest point.
 This was no exception, so that keeps the episode from the heights of some of the others this season, but it's nice to see the show try new things every once in a while".

-TVFanatic.com who gave the episode 2.5/5, stating "It's shocking that a Simpsons episode that focused on a friendship between Homer and Clancy would be so mediocre.
+TV Fanatic gave the episode 2.5/5, stating "It's shocking that a Simpsons episode that focused on a friendship between Homer and Clancy would be so mediocre.
 If the main story wasn't disappointing enough, the side story with Bart becoming addicted to Battle Balls is barely worthy of mention."

-Jason Hughes of TV Squad said " Homer Simpson and Clancy Wiggum becoming BFFs should have been comedy gold; instead, this episode of 'The Simpsons' was a colossal bore.
+Jason Hughes of TV Squad said "Homer Simpson and Clancy Wiggum becoming BFFs should have been comedy gold; instead, this episode of 'The Simpsons' was a colossal bore.
 It seems like everything hilarious you can do with the Springfield police - high-speed car chases, putting squirrels down your pants for the purpose of gambling - has already been done.
 They never even go out for donuts!"